 Powerful fact-based drama about Paul Rusesabagina (Don Cheadle), the manager of the posh Hotel Milles Collines in Kigali, Rwanda, who inadvertently turned the four-star resort into a harbor for over a thousand frightened Rwandans during the terrible massacre of Tutsis by rebel Hutus in 1994.
 The film serves two purposes: The first is to recognize Rusesabagina's modern heroics – no… read more!

 In ancient China, one of the Emperor's generals (Takeshi Kaneshiro) is sent to a brothel to track down a blind showgirl (Zhang Ziyi) who is believed to be part of an underground group of rebel assassins called the House of Flying Daggers.
-So he pretends to be a confederate of hers, later "rescuing" her from prison and, while on the… read more!
+So he pretends to be a confederate of hers, "rescuing" her from prison and letting her lead him… read more!